netstuff/dejavue/README.md

 # Dejavue
-Boilerplate for fullstack web app with SSR
+Django + Vue boilerplate for fullstack monolith with SSR

 ## Installation